Johnny Depp is staying in Europe to make a new movie

 He then directed the western The brave, based on a screenplay he wrote with his brother.
 He gave the lead roles to himself and his mentor Marlon Brando.
 Although the film premiered at the prestigious Cannes Film Festival, it was anything but a success.
 The reviews were so bad that Depp decided to stop releasing the film in the United States.
 Not in theaters and not on VHS or DVD.

-READ ALSO: He doesn’t come out unscathed either: How should Johnny Depp and Amber Heard’s careers continue?
+READ ALSO : He will not come out unscathed either: how should the careers of Johnny Depp and Amber Heard continue?

 After the actor is vindicated in the libel suit against Amber Heard, he undergoes a cautious but determined rehabilitation.
 Although it takes place far from Hollywood at the moment.
 He has released a record and toured with English rocker Jeff Beck and is currently filming the French drama The favorite, like King Louis XV.
 The film, Depp’s first in three years, is set to hit theaters next year.